FrankDMartinez/emma/design notes.md

 Architectural Design
 -------------------
-####Concept of Execution####
+####Application Concept####

 This program will be a simple command line application with a text only interface.
 When started, the application will display the title and license information of the application.
-The application will enter its main execution loop and begin the simulations.
+The application will enter its main loop and begin the simulations.
 Once simulations are complete, the data gathered from the simulations will be analyzed and the results of that analysis sent to the standard output location.
-If the application is given `--test` as the first argument on the command line, the application will produce test data and results to help verify all processes work as expected.
+The application will also have a mode in which it will produce test data and results to help verify all processes work as expected.

 ####Abstrat Data Types####

 Each simulated election will be represented by an object indicating:

 * The number of Candidates in the election
 * The number of Voters in the election
-* The way the actual utility of Each Candidate to Each Voter
+* The actual utility of Each Candidate to Each Voter
 * The degree of Voter ignorance
 * The fraction of Voters voting honestly versus voting strategically
 * A collection of statistics for each voting method with respect to this simulated election
+* The Condorcet Candidate in that election
+* The True Condorcet Candidate in that election

 Each voting method, with respect to a particular election, will be represented by an object indicating:

 * The Candidate elected by that method in that election
 * A collection of Bayesian Regret statistics
 * A collection of IBR statistics
-* Whether the voting method elects the Condorcet Candidate
-* Whether the voting method elects the True Condorcet Candidate

 Each collection of Bayesian Regret statistics for a particular voting method in a particular election will consist of:

 * The method's Bayesian Regret for the particular election
 * The method's Bayesian Regret per Voter for the particular election

 Each collection of IBR statistics for a particular voting method in a particular election will consist of:

 * The IBR of Each Voter produced by the method for the particular election
 * The arithmetic mean of the IBRs produced by the method for the particular election
 * The standard deviation of the IBRs produced by the method for the particular election
 * The fraction of Voters for Whom the particular voting method resulted in the least IBR for the particular election

 Each voting method, separately from the representation with respect to a particular election, will be represented by an object indicating:

 * A collection of simulation-wide Bayesian Regret statistics
 * A collection of simulation-wide IBR statistics
 * The fraction of elections the particular method: